apssouza22/trading-system/README.md

 * Multi position for currency pair
 * Daily summary of profit/loss: Provide a daily summary of your profit/loss.
 * Performance status report: Provide a performance status of your current trades.

+## That's all.
+Leave a star if it helped you!